Plus, see five career tips in the Coach’s Corner

 Despite the increasing trend of automation, American prospects for productive laboring have improved dramatically.

-Wall Street is soaring, which has skyrocketed for nearly two years.
+Wall Street is soaring, which has skyrocketed for nearly three years.
 As a result, Americans’ 401(k) retirement savings plans sponsored by employers have skyrocketed.

 Economic improvement is fortunately evident in jobs reports.
 The Labor Department reported manufacturers are again hiring workers.